ucsf logo

 Dates

-The deadline to apply and provide all supporting materials is December 1, 2012.
+The deadline to apply and provide all supporting materials is December 1, 2023, 11:59 p.m.
+Pacific time.

 The Admissions Committee reviews all applications and extends invitations to interview.
-Our interview visit is January 27 and 28, 2013.
+We will conduct interviews over zoom in January 29, 30 and 31, with admitted applicants invited for an in-person visit March 11-13, 2024.
+Offers of admission will be made in February 2024.
 If invited to interview, your basic travel expenses will be covered by the program.
+Should public health conditions change, the in-person visit is subject to cancellation.

 Application requirements

-The minimum requirement for application is a bachelor’s degree with a minimum grade point average (GPA) of 3.0.
+The minimum requirement for application is a bachelor’s degree with a minimum grade point average (GPA) of 3.0, exceptions are possible at the program level and we encourage applications from individuals who feel they would be a good fit for our program.

 Submit the following information through the UCSF Graduate Division application: